Tshort76/reference/Data_Science/DeepLearning_NYU_Spring2021_lectures.md

 Training - rotate between training the generator with a fixed discriminator network and training the discriminator with a fixed generator network
 - GANs have been found to be useless for representation learning

+# Differentiable Associative Memories
+A transformer is basically a differentiable hash table.

+Gated Expert Systems - Train a bunch of models, then train a gating system to learn which model's output to use for different inputs (e.g. gate might learn to use model A for 4 legged animals, B for birds, etc).
+The gate could also learn weights and produce a weighted sum of model outputs.

+Softmax - Create probability density function for discrete category set

 # Sources
 1. [NYU Deep Learning SP21](https://cds.nyu.edu/deep-learning/)
 2. [Essense of Linear Algebra](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab&pp=iAQB)